Learn the essence of the Agile Project Management Triangle.

 The Iron Triangle includes scope, scheduling, and cost to deliver quality.
-Agile wants teams to be adapted within the project scope and realign schedules.
+Agile wants teams to be flexible concerning the project scope and schedules.
 Additionally, they need to stay within the cost of the project to deliver the end result.
-What will happen if you attempt the new Agile Triangle?
+What will happen if you try the new Agile Triangle?

 The project scope defines and outlines the projects.
 The value of the project contains the scope at many levels, so you have to think about both project scope and value as well as how well your team can adapt.
 Agile management is about flexibility.
 However, too much flexibility can lose the value of your project or even result in a failed outcome.